 Click on the document icon to open it, and you will see some overview information and a list of all the bins.

 For each bin, there is a FASTA file containing the bin’s contigs (lightning bolt icon) and a job result folder containing all the files produced in creating the bin (checkered flag icon).
 There is also a single document named BinningReport.html at the top.
 This contains a list of the bins, and is where you want to start your investigation of the results.
 Click on the document icon next to it and the binning report will appear.

+The top part of the page shows information about the binning job.
+Immediately below is a brief description of the results.
 The binning report shows all of the bins found by the PATRIC metagenome processor.
 The bins are divided into two categories– those of high quality (good) and those of questionable quality (bad).
-Two tools are used– CheckM <http://genome.cshlp.org/content/early/2015/05/14/gr.186072.114>, which computes completeness and contamination using marker genes, and a PATRIC tool that determines whether the proteins found in the genome make sense together.
-A genome that is sufficiently complete (80%), with sufficiently low contamination (10%), and sufficiently consistent proteins (85%) is considered good and is shown in the first table.
+Two internal PATRIC tools are used– EvalG, which computes completeness and contamination using marker roles, and EvalCon, which determines whether the proteins found in the genome make sense together.
+A genome that is sufficiently complete (80%), with sufficiently low contamination (10%), and sufficiently consistent proteins (87%) is considered good and is shown in the first table.

 Each bin occupies a single row in its respective table.
-The first and last columns are hyperlinked.
-The link in the first column (red arrow) allows you to view the bin as a genome in PATRIC.
-The link in the last column (blue arrow) allows you to view the detail report on the bin.
+The first, second, and last columns are hyperlinked.
+The links in the first and last column (blue arrows) allow you to view the detail report on the bin.
+The link in the second column (red arrow) allows you to view the bin as a genome in PATRIC.

 It is worth noting that each bin is created as a genome in your PATRIC workspace.
 When you perform queries or use command-line tools, the bins show up in the results.
 All the tools available in PATRIC for working with genomes can also be used to work with your bins.

 The columns of the report are as follows.